Japanese Language Placement Test 2023-2024

 - Students who want to use Japanese to satisfy Weinberg’s and the School of Communication’s two-year foreign language requirement.

-- 2. Students who want to study Japanese at Northwestern and have prior knowledge of Japanese.
-Students who know some Japanese as well as some Hiragana/Katakana must take the Japanese placement test.
+- Students who want to study Japanese at Northwestern and have prior knowledge of Japanese.
+Students who know some Japanese and some Hiragana/Katakana must take the Japanese placement test.

-- 3. Students who have come back from study abroad, and need to be placed into the appropriate level of Japanese class or need to earn specific Japanese language credits.
+- Students who have come back from study abroad, and need to be placed into the appropriate level of Japanese or need to earn specific Japanese language credits.